CharlesKZW/tsdistance/README.md

 ## Getting started

 ### 1. Getting the data in the right format
 tsdistance expects a time series to be formatted as a 1D `numpy` array.
-Distance measures in `tsdistance.ElasticMeasures` can take in time series of different length as input, while distance measures in other sections expect input time series to have equal length.
+Distance measures in `tsdistance.elastic` can take in time series of different length as input, while distance measures in other sections expect input time series to have equal length.

 ```python3
 >>> from tsdistance.elastic import lcss